junxit/us-congress-bills-112/metadata.md

 - 2011-01-20 — Referred to the Committee on the Judiciary, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-01-20 — Referred to the Committee on the Judiciary, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-01-20 — Referred to the Committee on the Judiciary, and in addition to the Committees on Energy and Commerce, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-02-01 — Referred to the Subcommittee on Health.
+- 2011-02-04 — Referred to the Subcommittee on the Constitution.
+- 2011-02-08 — Subcommittee Hearings Held.
+- 2011-02-28 — Subcommittee on the Constitution Discharged.
+- 2011-03-03 — Committee Consideration and Mark-up Session Held.
+- 2011-03-03 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 14.
+- 2011-03-17 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than April 7, 2011.
+- 2011-03-17 — House Committee on Ways and Means Granted an extension for further consideration ending not later than April 7, 2011.
+- 2011-03-17 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-38, Part I.
+- 2011-03-17 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-38, Part I.
+- 2011-04-07 — Committee on Energy and Commerce discharged.
+- 2011-04-07 — Committee on Energy and Commerce discharged.
+- 2011-04-07 — Committee on Ways and Means discharged.
+- 2011-04-07 — Committee on Ways and Means discharged.
+- 2011-04-07 — Committee on Ways and Means discharged.
+- 2011-04-07 — Placed on the Union Calendar, Calendar No. 28.